Flexitive/status-message/README.md

 ## Setup

 Edit what you see inside a `<div>` on [line 51](https://github.com/Flexitive/status-message/blob/master/index.html#L51).
-Then, decide whether the message should show up or not by toggling the `SHOW_MESSAGE` variable on [https://github.com/Flexitive/status-message/blob/master/index.html#L9](line 9).
+Then, decide whether the message should show up or not by toggling the `SHOW_MESSAGE` variable on [line 9](https://github.com/Flexitive/status-message/blob/master/index.html#L9).